Connecting to Pods

 - Click the Notebook link

-- Enter the username and password you configured
+- Enter the username and password shown in the pod details (auto-generated credentials)

 - JupyterLab opens in a new tab